Ali172981/USB-Auto-WiFi-Password-Grabber/README.md

 Usage Instructions:
 Works only on windows 8.1 and 10
+However, there are a few things you can do to ensure that the script works correctly on Windows 11:
+Make sure that you are running the script with administrative privileges.
+This is because the script requires access to system-level settings and configurations.
+Check that the NETSH command is available on your Windows 11 machine.
+The NETSH command is a built-in Windows tool that allows you to configure various network settings.
+If the NETSH command is not available, you may need to install it or enable it in your Windows 11 installation.
+Ensure that the script is saved with a .bat or .cmd file extension.
+This will allow Windows to recognize the script as a batch file and execute it correctly.
+Make sure that the script is being executed from a command prompt or a PowerShell window.
+The script may not work correctly if you are trying to run it by double-clicking on the file in File Explorer.
+If you follow these steps, the script should work correctly on Windows 11 and extract the Wi-Fi network profiles and passwords as intended

+STEPS:
 Format Your USB: Begin by formatting your USB drive.

 Copy Downloaded Files: Copy all downloaded files onto your USB drive as they are and make sure that all of your files should be not be inside a folder after extraction